-Use Licola Wilderness Village as your base to explore the Alpine area.
+Use Licola Wilderness Village as your base for your next 4WD adventure to explore the Alpine area.
 We can offer some of the comforts of home at a reasonable cost – self-catering facilities, comfortable beds, hot showers, washers and dryers, a drying room and undirected outdoors recreational opportunities in our very picturesque setting.
 Bookings are essential.
 For large groups we can arrange to cater for some or all of your meals when you book in advance.
+Click here for more information.

 The Licola township has a General Store (closed on Tuesdays) that sells fuel, groceries and maps among other things.
 There is also a caravan park and bunkhouse.